marcel-haag/security-c4po/README.md

 * Commit: `feat: <What was implemented?>` or `fix: <What got fixed?>`

 ### Development server
-Execute 'c4po.sh' and all services will run on a dev server.
+Execute `c4po-dev.sh` and all services will run on a dev server.
+You can reach the application by entering http://localhost:4200 in you browser.

 ### Testuser Credentials
 * Username: c4po